-When we are abiding in Christ we are holding fast to the living Head – from whom the entire body, being supplied and held together by the joints and ligaments.
-When we are walking in spirit and truth and holding fast to Christ Jesus our Lord we grow in grace, with a growth which is from God.
+When we are abiding in Christ, we are "holding fast to the living Head – from whom the entire body, being supplied and held together by the joints and ligaments, grows."
+When we are walking in spirit and truth and holding fast to Christ Jesus our Lord we grow in grace "with a growth which is from God."

-When we are carnal and fleshly-minded and engaging in unacceptable heretical practices we are NOT abiding in Christ, nor are we growing in our Christian life.
+When we are carnal, fleshly minded, and engaging in unacceptable heretical practices, we are NOT abiding in Christ, nor are we growing in our Christian life.
 We are NOT holding fast to our living Head and are stunted in our spiritual growth.
-When Christians allow themselves to be sucked into unbiblical teachings, false doctrines and humanistic philosophies we become unfruitful and lose the heavenly reward that awaits all those that live a godly life in Christ Jesus.
+When Christians allow themselves to be sucked into unbiblical teachings, false doctrines, and humanistic philosophies, we become unfruitful and lose the heavenly reward that awaits all those that live a godly life in Christ Jesus.

-Thank You, Father, for the wonderful truths that are clearly revealed for us in Your word.
-Thank You for the many warnings against the false teachings and destructive philosophies that can ruin our testimony, stunt our spiritual growth, and render our lives as fruitless.
-I pray that I may abide in Christ and He in me and that by Your grace I will mature in the faith and produce much fruit for Your praise and glory – and not me only Lord but may all those who have been called by Your name bear much fruit for Your greater praise and glory – this I ask in Jesus' name, AMEN.
+Heavenly Father, thank You for the wonderful truths that are clearly revealed in Your Word.
+Thank You for the many warnings against the false teachings and destructive philosophies that can ruin my testimony, stunt my spiritual growth, and render my life as fruitless.
+Give me wisdom to discern if someone's teaching is truly coming from You, as You are the only true source of nourishment for the Body of Christ.
+I pray that I may abide in Christ and He in me, and that by Your grace I will mature in the faith and produce much fruit for Your praise and glory, and not only me, Lord, but may all those who have been called by Your name, bear much fruit for Your greater praise and glory.
+This I ask in Jesus' name, AMEN.